gmaheshraju/course-platform-React-Vite/readme.md

 Verify the re-rendering and fix unnecessary renedering or any additional calls to server

-Introduce Tailwind CSS for few compoenets styling
+Introduce Tailwind CSS for few companies styling

 # Phase 5:
+Dockerize the Application

+# Phase 6:

 Cloud deployment in AWS through CI/CD
 Deploy the application to live using Vercel or Hostinger.